bloominstituteoftechnology/Lambda-Hello/HamzaE.md

 Hello, my name is Hamza Elkhoudiri.
-3 words that describe me are ambitious, confident, motivated.
+3 words that describe me are lazy, shy, selfish.

-My hobby is learning new things, whether it be programming, science or anything related.
-If I am interested in anything, I will take the time to learning well.
+My hobby is watching american football.
+I like to get together with my friends on sundays to watch the games.